 A great small tree for difficult wet locations, will almost grow in standing water; no particularly striking ornamental features, but an overall neat and well-behaved tree

-Red Alder has forest green foliage throughout the season.
+Red Alder has forest green deciduous foliage on a tree with an upright spreading habit of growth.
 The oval leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Red Alder is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.